ethanthoma/personal-website/posts/abusing_use.md

 }
 ```

-Now this, this we can call callback heaven.
+This we can call callback heaven.

-Another common way is for early returns.
+Another common way for using `use` is for early returns.
 Lets take this example:

 ```gleam
 let should_return_early = True